genomehubs/goat-ui/static/projects/ebp.md

 ::report{report="histogram" x="tax_tree(2759) AND long_list AND sequencing_status=in_progress" rank="species" includeEstimates="false" cat="kingdom" stacked="true" xOpts=",,55,,EBP Affiliate" caption="Number of target species across EBP affiliated projects with genome sequencing in progress.
 Note that species in multiple lists will be counted as in progress for all projects if sequencing has been initiated by at least one of the projects" item xs=6}

+:::grid{container direction="row" spacing="1" item xs=12}

-::report{report="scatter" x="tax_tree(2759) AND long_list" y="assembly_level AND bioproject=prjna533106" result="taxon" summaryValues="count" taxonomy="ncbi" rank="species" ratio=3 xOpts=",,55" yOpts="contig,scaffold,chromosome,complete genome;;" includeEstimates="false" scatterThreshold="10" item caption="Distribution of sequenced target species across EBP affiliates by assembly level.
+::report{report="scatter" x="tax_tree(2759) AND long_list" y="assembly_level AND bioproject=prjna533106" result="taxon" summaryValues="count" taxonomy="ncbi" rank="species" ratio=2 xOpts=",,55" yOpts="contig,scaffold,chromosome,complete genome;;" includeEstimates="false" scatterThreshold="10" item caption="Distribution of sequenced target species across EBP affiliates by assembly level.
 Note that for each initiative, if a species has an available assembly it will be counted regardless of  project of origin" xs=12}

 :::grid{container direction="row" spacing="1" item xs=12}